1. Skip to content

 X has provided a home for false claims about the 2+4 treaty and the NATO facilityImage: X

-DW fact check: Wrong.
+DW Fact check: False.

 The post suggests that NATO would establish a new base in Rostock under its leadership and with its troops, thereby violating the so-called Two Plus Four Agreement.

 This claim is false.
 No new NATO headquarters will be established in Rostock.
-An existing command staff at the Rostock Naval Command, which already works together with various countries, will in future perform additional tasks for NATO, a spokesperson for the Ministry of Defense told DW.
+An existing command staff at the Rostock Naval Command, which already works together with various countries, will in the future perform additional tasks for NATO, a spokesperson for the Ministry of Defense told DW.

 According to the Defense Ministry, the Commander Task Force Baltic (CTF Baltic), involves the German Navy working with soldiers from partner countries to collect military and civilian data on the Baltic Sea region and make it available to NATO.